jnfoote76/orthograph_circles/README.md

 If you haven't already, [install Erlang and Elixir](https://elixir-lang.org/install.html).

 Additionally, you'll need a text file containing a list of valid words (each word separated by a newline character).
-In my examples, I'm use "words_alpha.txt" found at https://github.com/dwyl/english-words
+In my examples, I use "words_alpha.txt" found at https://github.com/dwyl/english-words

 ## Usage